Problem

 YubiKey Authentication Modes

-YubiKey supports several authentication mechanisms.
+YubiKey supports several models.

 Method Model Properties